 This course examines the history of the nation of Israel as recorded in the books of Joshua through Esther.
-Special attention is given to the social and theological importance of settling the land, unifying the nation, the dissolution and exile of the nation, and the return to the Promised Land.
-Prerequisite: BI 101 Old Testament Literature
+Special attention is given to the social and theological importance of settling the land, unifying

 BI 205 Major Prophets

 This course examines representative writings of the prophets Isaiah, Jeremiah, and Ezekiel.
 Special attention is given to the importance of understanding these messages in their original contexts as key to proper contemporary application.
 Prerequisite: BI 101 Old Testament Literature